top of page

 If you've ticked up to 4 of these things, you can definitely benefit from counselling.
 It will help you gain clarity, perspective and enable you to stay strong.

 If you've ticked 5 or more, I'd strongly recommend that you prioritise seeking support as soon as possible (of course, it's best to see a doctor if you're experiencing physical symptoms, so you can rule out or address any medical causes).
-Counselling can be a critical circuit breaker, potentially preventing severe damage.
+Counselling can be a critical circuit breaker, potentially preventing severe damage and major life disruption.

-In counselling, I'd never tell anyone stay in their relationship, to leave their relationship or to return - I'm not in a position to have strong opinions or make these kinds of decisions for you.
+In counselling, I'd never tell anyone stay in their relationship or to leave their relationship - I'm not in a position to have strong opinions or make these kinds of decisions for you.

 What I can do is provide you with much needed understanding, empathy and validation of your experiences, enabling you to regain clarity and perspective for yourself.